 In practicality think of movement like your diet – variety is key.
 There is no one activity that is best to keep you healthy.
 However, there may be a better rehabilitation approach if you have been obviously injured.

 The BEAM trial showed at 12 months follow up the exercise group did not retain their improvements in pain relief whilst the spinal manipulative therapy (SMT) group did (2).
-In a more recent study, results showed SMT to be better than rehabilitation (or stabilisation) (3). this is why Chiropractic Care incorporates SMT first then adds in exercise or rehabilitation when appropriate to your body.
+In a more recent study, results showed SMT to be better than rehabilitation (or stabilisation) (3).
+Chiropractors incorporate SMT first into a Care Plan then if all of the desired changes haven’t been achieved appropriate exercise or rehabilitation can be added in.
+Lee Wickham incorporates fascial care before SMT.

 As part of your Chiropractic Care Plan you can expect to receive physical interventions and advice before exercises are given.
 Where exercises are required to hold changes in body strength and range of movement they are given as a complement to the physical interventions provided by your Chiropractor as part of Chiropractic Care.
-As part of the undergraduate training to become a Chiropractor in the UK Rehabilitative strategies are included in Chiropractic training.
-If you have been injured you could be rehabilitated through a Chiropractic Care Plan.
-This may include liaising with personal trainers or coaches.
+Rehabilitative exercise is part of Chiropractic undergraduate training.
+A Chiropractor is therefore well placed to liaise with personal trainers, coaches, yoga instructors and physical therapists.
+The special skill of SMT is only delivered by a select few healthcare professionals, meaning the liaising is usually one way.

 (1) Gunmelt D. Physical Activity vs Exercise, What is the difference?
 American Council on Exercise June 3rd 2015.